-•The Headteacher's Detention runs Tuesday to Friday at 3:20 - 4:20pm.
+•The Headteacher's Detention runs Tuesday to Friday at 3:20 - 4:20pm and are issued on the same day where possible.
+Notifications are sent to parents via email via Class Charts.
 Students will be placed in Headteacher's Detention for missing red card detentions and for serious infringements of the school rules.
 Students are expected to complete core English and Maths work in silence or work as directed.
 Students who miss Headteacher's Detention will be placed in reflection.